ersguteralbaner/pipeline-templates/templates/FoldingAtHome/README.md

 - **Cancer Treatments**: Simulate protein interactions for oncology breakthroughs
 - **Therapeutic Development**: Enable new approaches for drug discovery

-Each completed job delivers verified scientific results to Stanford University's research consortium.
+Each completed job delivers verified scientific results to the Folding@home Consortium, a collaborative network of research labs and institutions worldwide.

 ## How It Works